 If you have any questions about the proposed merger or about how to vote your shares, please call Innisfree M&A Incorporated, the firm assisting BNSF in its solicitation of proxies, toll-free at (877) 456-3463, or call BNSF Investor Relations at (817) 352-6452.
 For media inquiries, please call BNSF Corporate Relations at (817) 867-6407.

-We hope to see you at the special meeting in [●] on [●] and look forward to the successful completion of the merger.
+We look forward to the successful completion of the merger.

 Sincerely,